 General Contractors and Subcontractors

-This is the most common additional insured scenario.
+This is the most common additional insured scenario for Washington contractors.
 When a GC hires a subcontractor, the GC is exposed to claims arising from the sub's work.
 If the sub's electrician causes a fire, or the sub's plumber floods a unit, injured parties will sue everyone involved — including the GC.
 By requiring additional insured status on the sub's GL policy, the GC ensures that the sub's insurance will respond to defend the GC against claims arising from the sub's work.

 In Washington's construction industry, virtually every subcontract includes an additional insured requirement.
 Most GCs require subs to list the GC, the project owner, and sometimes the architect as additional insureds for the duration of the project.